cabbagecabbagecabbage/loaf/README.md

 LOAF is a general-purpose anonymous Q&A platform built with Angular, ASP.NET Core, and SQLite.

-## About

-LOAF aims to provide a safe platform for people to discuss any topic and seek help without fear of judgment or repercussions.
-We believe everyone should have access to a supportive community that values accessible and non-judgemental communication.

 Here is a demo of the project: https://loaf-ui.onrender.com/

-Keep in mind that this demo is hosted using a free service (render.com) and does not accurately reflect the expected performance of LOAF.
+Keep in mind that this demo is hosted using a free service and does not accurately reflect the expected performance of LOAF.
 In particular, you may have to wait over 10 seconds for the server to wake up if it has been inactive for a while.

 ## Features